0xMishee/Injection-Galore/README.md

 ## Description

-Project is meant to help testing injection techniques in combination with some encryption & decryption, enumeration of host to spot potential issues and some payload.
+Project is meant to help testing injection techniques in combination with some encryption & decryption, enumeration of host to spot potential issues with some payload.
 There's some benign payloads already that could be used otherwise just add another in "payloads.h".

 ## Getting Started

-Compile it with cmake with Ninja.
+Compile it with cmake with a Ninja generator.

 ### Executing program

-* How to run the program
-* Step-by-step bullets
+* InjectionGalore.exe <flags> <value>
 ```
-code blocks for commands
+Example:
+InjectionGalore.exe -p calc
 ```

 ## Help

-Any advise for common problems or issues.
+Found a bug?
+Create an issue for it ❤️
 ```
 InjectionGalore.exe -h
 ```